 Available in several earth tones, fiber-reinforced plastic lumber can still resemble wood.
 In rustic or natural settings such as forests, lakes, and beaches, this type can blend in with the surroundings to make for a pleasing aesthetic.
 Conversely, it can also smoothly blend into industrial settings, as it comes in monochrome grays as well.
 Unlike those made of wood, structures built with this type of plastic lumber don’t degrade when they’re exposed to water, dirt, and organisms, so their strength and integrity endures over time.

-Whatever your project and specific requirements, Bedford Technology has the right plastic lumber for you, so feel free to give us a call.
+Whatever your project and specific requirements, Tangent has the right plastic lumber for you, so feel free to give us a call.